UN Youth New Zealand

 UN Youth New Zealand (formerly the United Nations Youth Association of New Zealand or UNYANZ) is a non-governmental organisation and a registered charity.
 Its members are all aged 25 or under or are full-time tertiary students.
 It is the largest youth-for-youth organisation in New Zealand.
-Annually, over 3,000 young New Zealanders engage with a UN Youth event.
+Annually, over 3,000 young New Zealanders (Kiwis) engage with a UN Youth event.

-UN Youth's stated mission is 'to inspire young people to be engaged global citizens.
-It attempts to achieve this mission by hosting international tours, national conferences and regional events for secondary and tertiary students.
+UN Youth's stated mission is 'to inspire young people to be engaged global citizens. to achieve their goal they host international tours, national conferences and regional events for secondary and tertiary students.

-UN Youth is the youth arm of the United Nations Association of New Zealand (UNANZ), who is a member of the World Federation of United Nations Associations (WFUNA).
+UN Youth is the youth arm of the United Nations Association of New Zealand (UNANZ), which is a member of the World Federation of United Nations Associations (WFUNA).